hipercompl/fbdb/doc/fbdb_guide.md

 - SQL integer type `INT128` is mapped to `double` in Dart (there's no 128-bit integer type available),
 - SQL real numbers (`DOUBLE PRECISION`, `NUMERIC(N,M)`, `DECIMAL(N,M)`) are mapped to `double` in Dart,
 - SQL date and time types (`DATE`, `TIME`, `TIMESTAMP`) are mapped to Dart `DateTime` objects,
-- the same applies to SQL types `TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE` (they are both mapped to `DateTime` in Dart), which is unfortunate, because currently Dart's `DateTime` does not support arbitrary time zones (it only supports UTC and the local time zone of the host); this issue will be addressed in future releases of *fbdb*,
+- SQL date and time types anchored in a particular time zone (i.e. values of type `TIME WITH TIME ZONE` and `TIMESTAMP WITH TIME ZONE`) are mapped to a custom class `FbDateTimeTZ`, which is an extension of `dart:core.DateTime`, and keeps the original date/time components (and time zone data) as read from the database in its internal `FbDateTime.db` object (of type `DbDateTimeTZ`).
+The Dart's core `DateTime` class doesn't support arbitrary time zones (it can represent time instants either in the local time zone of the client machine, or in UTC), so an extension currently seems a necessity,
 - SQL `BOOLEAN` is mapped to `bool` in Dart,
 - parameters of the SQL `BLOB` type can be passed to a query as `ByteBuffer` objects, any `TypedData` objects (from which a byte buffer can be obtained), as `String` objects (in which case they will be encoded as UTF8 and passed byte-by-byte) or as `FbBlobId` objects (for BLOBs stored beforehand); the returned values are always either `ByteBuffer` objects or `FbBlobId` objects (depending on whether BLOB inlining is turned on or off for a particular query).
 See also the [Working with blobs](#Workingwithblobs) section.